Supersymmetry algebra

 In theoretical physics, a supersymmetry algebra (or SUSY algebra) is a mathematical formalism for describing the relation between bosons and fermions.
-The supersymmetry algebra contains not only the Poincaré algebra and a compact subalgebra of internal symmetries, but also contains some fermionic supercharges, transforming as a sum of N real spinor representations of the Poincaré group.
+The supersymmetry algebra contains not only the Poincaré algebra and a compact subalgebra of internal symmetries, but also contains some fermionic supercharges, transforming as a sum of $\mathcal{N}$ real spinor representations of the Poincaré group.
 Such symmetries are allowed by the Haag–Łopuszański–Sohnius theorem.
-When N>1 the algebra is said to have extended supersymmetry.
-The supersymmetry algebra is a semidirect sum of a central extension of the super-Poincaré algebra by a compact Lie algebra B of internal symmetries.
+When $\mathcal{N}>1$ the algebra is said to have extended supersymmetry.
+The supersymmetry algebra is a semidirect sum of a central extension of the super-Poincaré algebra by a compact Lie algebra $B$ of internal symmetries.

 Bosonic fields commute while fermionic fields anticommute.
-In order to have a transformation that relates the two kinds of fields, the introduction of a Z_{2}-grading under which the even elements are bosonic and the odd elements are fermionic is required.
+In order to have a transformation that relates the two kinds of fields, the introduction of a $\mathbb{Z}_2$-grading under which the even elements are bosonic and the odd elements are fermionic is required.
 Such an algebra is called a Lie superalgebra.

 Just as one can have representations of a Lie algebra, one can also have representations of a Lie superalgebra, called supermultiplets.
 For each Lie algebra, there exists an associated Lie group which is connected and simply connected, unique up to isomorphism, and the representations of the algebra can be extended to create group representations.
 In the same way, representations of a Lie superalgebra can sometimes be extended into representations of a Lie supergroup.